withfig/autocomplete/README.md

 ## 👋 Add a completion spec for a CLI tool

 Want to add autocomplete to a CLI tool (or make changes to an existing autocomplete spec)?
-We welcome contributions for new specs!
+We welcome contributions!

 Completion specs are defined in a _declarative_ schema that specifies `subcommands`, `options` and `arguments`.
 Suggestions are generated from information in the spec or can be generated dynamically by running shell commands or reading local files.